papeclem2/my_automower/README.md

 ### Running the project
-Open 'index.html' to show the main page wich allows you to upload a txt file and get the result.
+Open 'index.html' to show the main page that allows you to upload a txt file and get the result.

 ### Unit tests (QUnit)